Hugh Laurie

 Hugh Laurie and Stephen Fry in their youth

-The talented trio caught the attention of producers who offered them a chance to work in a comedy sketch show.
+The talented trio caught producers' attention, earning them spots on a comedy sketch show.
 After gaining the necessary experience, Laurie and Fry formed a comedy duo and created their own show "A Bit of Fry and Laurie", which aired on BBC from 1989 to 1995.

 Hugh Laurie's Kitty Puss - A Bit Of Fry And Laurie

-Simultaneously, the guys worked on the adaptation of P.G.
-Wodehouse's humorous stories about the young wealthy aristocrat Wooster and his butler Jeeves.
-In the eponymous series, they played the lead roles, with Laurie also personally performing several ragtime music compositions, adding a unique charm to his character.
+Meanwhile, the duo tackled adapting P.G.
+Wodehouse's humorous stories about young wealthy aristocrat Wooster and his butler Jeeves.
+In the titular series, they played the lead roles, with Laurie personally performing several ragtime compositions that added unique charm to his character.

 Jeeves and Wooster - The Hunger Strike

-Also worth mentioning is the series "Blackadder" (1983-1989), where Laurie played several characters, and the main role was played by the future Mr. Bean - Rowan Atkinson.
+Worth mentioning too is the series "Blackadder" (1983-1989), where Laurie played several characters alongside the future Mr. Bean - Rowan Atkinson.

 Hugh Laurie in the TV series 'Blackadder'